enr/grails-inviter/README.md

 * Facebook - writes invitation on user's wall
 * Google - retrieves email
-* Yahoo - retrieves email
 * Twitter - sends a direct message
 * LinkedIn - sends a linkedIn message

+Other networks (not tested):

+* Yahoo - retrieves email
 * Windows Live - sends an Invitation

 Warning - read me first
 =======================

 This plugin is considered early alpha and should not be used in production.

 Facebook